-Kristen Bell & Dax Shepard Shared A Potty-Training "Trick" & It's Pretty Genius
+Kristen Bell & Dax Shepard Have A Pretty Genius Potty-Training Trick

 It's been roughly a month since they revealed that their 5-year-old daughter was still wearing overnight diapers, but Kristen Bell and Dax Shepard revealed a potty training trick in a recent interview that could change that for good.